ed1d1a8d/personal-website/content/posts/taylor-series.md

 ---
-title: "An easy derivation of Taylor expansions"
+title: "Taylor expansions: An easy derivation"
+subtitle: Repeatedly use the fundamental theorem of calculus to get Taylor expansions.
 date: 2021-02-28T13:29:29-08:00
 draft: false
 toc: false